alexgibson/alxgbsn.co.uk/_posts/2019-02-22-testing-native-es-modules-mocha-esm.md

 }
 ```

-A unit test for this module could look like this:
+A unit test (let's call it `sum.test.js`) for this module could look like this:

 ```javascript
 import sum from './sum.js';